scarpe-team/scarpe/README.md

 `bundle install` dependencies like webview from the cloned directory in your Ruby of choice.

 You can run without Scarpe being installed by including its directory.
-For instance, from the "examples" directory you can run `ruby -I../lib hello_world.rb`.
+For instance, from the "examples" directory you can run `ruby -I../lib -I../lacci/lib -rscarpe hello_world.rb`.
 You can also install Scarpe locally (`gem build scarpe.gemspec && gem install scarpe-0.1.0.gem`) or using a Gemfile with the "path" option for local Scarpe.

 Most commonly we are all using this command: `./exe/scarpe examples/button.rb --dev`